rust-lang/rfcs/text/3512-closure-move-bindings.md

 as `i32` implements `Copy`.

-If a closure captures multiple bindings, all the `move` keywoed makes them all captured by moving.
+If a closure captures multiple bindings, all the `move` keyword makes them all captured by moving.
 To move only specific bindings, list them in parentheses after `move`: